kubernetes/enhancements/keps/sig-node/4033-group-driver-detection-over-cri/README.md

 Yes.

-In alpha and beta, when the runtime is updated to a version that supports this, kubelet will ignore the cgroupDriver config option/flag.
+When the runtime is updated to a version that supports this, kubelet will ignore the cgroupDriver config option/flag.
 However, this change in behavior should not cause any breakages (on the contrary, it should fix scenarios where the kubelet `--cgroup-driver` setting is incorrectly configured).
 With old versions of the container runtimes (that don't support the new field in the CRI API) the default behavior is not changed.

-In GA, the fallback behavior is removed and the kubelet requires the CRI runtime to implement the feature (see
-[Version Skew Strategy](#version-skew-strategy)).
+When the `--cgroup-driver` setting is removed, the fallback behavior is dropped and the kubelet requires the CRI runtime to implement the feature (see [Version Skew Strategy](#version-skew-strategy)).

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?